How to Fill a Windshield Chip Quickly and Easily

 It’s also worth keeping in mind that you may not be able to completely fill every nook and cranny in the chip, but it’s still worth sealing as much as you can to prevent a larger crack from forming.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to fill a windshield chip, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.